ibm-cloud-docs/secrets-manager/vault-dedicated/data-portability-vault-dedicated.md

 ## Data export procedures for Vault Dedicated
 {: #data-portability-procedures-vault-dedicated}

 The `Vault Dedicated` plan does not currently support automated [data replication](https://developer.hashicorp.com/vault/docs/internals/replication){: external} or the ability to [create and restore snapshots](https://developer.hashicorp.com/vault/docs/sysadmin/snapshots){: external} across different instances.
-Customers must create custom solutions to export and import their secrets and configurations using HashiCorp Vault's native tools and commands.
+You must create custom solutions to export and import their secrets and configurations using HashiCorp Vault's native tools and commands.

 ### Available export methods
 {: #export-methods-vault-dedicated}

 You can use the following HashiCorp Vault tools to export your data:

-- **[Vault KV commands](https://developer.hashicorp.com/vault/docs/commands/kv){: external}**: Use the key-value secrets engine commands to read and export secrets
+- **[Vault KV commands](https://developer.hashicorp.com/vault/docs/commands/kv){: external}**: Use the key-value secrets engine commands to read and export secrets.
-- **[Vault CLI](https://developer.hashicorp.com/vault/docs/commands){: external}**: Use the command-line interface for comprehensive Vault operations
+- **[Vault CLI](https://developer.hashicorp.com/vault/docs/commands){: external}**: Use the command-line interface for comprehensive Vault operations.
-- **[Vault API](https://developer.hashicorp.com/vault/api-docs){: external}**: Use the REST API for programmatic access to secrets and configurations
+- **[Vault API](https://developer.hashicorp.com/vault/api-docs){: external}**: Use the REST API for programmatic access to secrets and configurations.

 ### Exporting secrets using Vault KV commands
 {: #export-vault-kv}